- Posted by Dominic

 To understand better how this works, let’s take the following example:

 Your brand is in the PC category and you are selling Laptops, PCs, and Tablets.
-You have AMS campaigns running go site only for laptops. go to link A user clicks on one of your AMS campaigns that you are running > he/she ends up purchasing a tablet that you aren’t promoting.
+You have AMS campaigns running only for laptops.
+A user clicks on one of your AMS campaigns that you are running > he/she ends up purchasing a tablet that you aren’t promoting.
 The sale will still be attributed to the Laptops’ campaign, as the tablet that he purchased is part of your own brand.

 Sales are attributed to a campaign only if a user clicked on the ad before the purchase was made.
 Read more about the Sales Attribution Model in AMS.